-4 Fig. Control of the control of the con- P L L - C. L. Ί. % Estimate the percentage e or total cos st of the project a applied to fish passage improve ements
+4 Fig. Contract and the second account and account P L L - C. L. Ί. % Estimate the percentage e or total cos st of the project a applied to fish passage improve ements

 2. mi Estimate the total stream miles that will be made more accessible in the main channel and tributaries above the project (to nearest 0.01 mile).
 This metric summarizes the stream miles for all of the proposed passage improvements (defined above in Sections A-D).
 If a barrier exists upstream of the project, report the length made accessible up to that next upstream barrier.